hwl20/Projects/Personal_Projects/Private Homes Price Predictor/README.md

 Index of files:

-  1) Code.py - Raw Code directly from Python
+  1) Code.py - Full Code directly from Python

   2) Business Statement.txt - Background Information of Project, Project Workflow, as well as the breakdown of Dataset